 Section A is further subdivided into ‘formation’ and ‘governance’.
 A TEI will need to decide how many Section As it needs to fill in.
 Where, for example, ordinands and Reader students share the majority of two formational pathways, the TEI can fill in separate Section A (formation) for these groups of students but a single one for governance.
 Or it can fill in one Section A but note within it where different issues arise for the two groups of students.
 Again, a judgement should be made by the practitioners on the best approach, consulting their quality adviser.

-Completed Section A forms will be seen by the National Ministry Team only (and equivalent bodies in the partner churches where appropriate).
+Completed Section A forms will be seen by the Ministry Development Team only (and equivalent bodies in the partner churches where appropriate).

 Section B: Taught Programmes (Durham University)

 Section B is filled in mainly by the TEI.
 However, questions B10-14 may be for the formational centre.
 Individual TEIs/centres will need to decide the best approach in their case, in consultation with their quality adviser (for an explanation of this role, see the guidance in the Ministry Development Team’s Quality Assurance and Enhancement in Ministerial Formation Handbook).

 For Common Awards, only one form should be filled in for all programmes, including undergraduate and postgraduate programmes.
 Within the one form separate points can be made about individual programmes as necessary.